Analytical study of The Lorenz system: existence of infinitely many periodic orbits and their topological characterization: Introduction

 An immediate corollary of our results above and Ghys' theorem \cite{Ghys:KnotsDynamics} is thus the following.

-\begin{corollary} The geodesic flow on the modular surface is the minimal representative to the Lorenz equation at the trefoil T-point.
-Namely, a periodic geodesic is isotopic to a periodic orbit of the Lorenz equations. \end{corollary}
+\begin{corollary} Any knot that is a closed geodesic on the modular surface is also a periodic orbit of the Lorenz equations for some parameter. \end{corollary}

-Note that at the classical parameters it follows from Tucker's proof that any periodic orbit for the Lorenz equation is isotopic to a modular geodesic, however, not every geodesic appears.
+Note that at the classical parameters it follows from Ghys' and Tucker's work that any knot appearing as a periodic orbit for the Lorenz equation is also a closed geodesic on the modular surface, however, not every closed geodesic appears.
 Thus our theorem is in a sense a converse to Ghys'.